walterfreeman/ast101/staff-manual.md

 We should grade labs on a six-point scale:

 * **S**: The student asked excellent questions, went above the norm in helping their groupmates learn, and expressed themselves clearly and articulately.
-They are clearly interested in a depth of knowledge, not just "doing the exercises". *Grades of S should be somewhat rare, and based on what you observe in lab directly, not just what the student writes, unless it is truly exceptional.* Counts as 110% in the average.
+They are clearly interested in a depth of knowledge, not just "doing the exercises". *Grades of S should be rare, and based on what you observe in lab directly, not just what the student writes, unless it is truly exceptional.* Counts as 110% in the average.
 * **A**: The student understands the material thoroughly and well; they completed the lab as intended, worked with their group, asked questions when needed, and left the lab having achieved our goals.
-Counts as 90% in the average.
+Counts as 90% in the average. *(Note that the A range is 80-100%.)*
 * **B**: The student understood most of the material, but lacks understanding of some elements OR the student understands the material well, but did not collaborate effectively with their group.
-Counts as 70% in the average.
+Counts as 75% in the average. *(Note that the B range is 65-80%.)*
 * **C**: The student's understanding has significant gaps, and the student didn't ask appropriate questions or engage with their group in order to remediate them.
-Counts as 60% in the average.
+Counts as 60% in the average. *(Note that the C range is 55-65%.)*
 * **D**: The student was only participating marginally in the activity -- arriving late, continually not paying attention, etc. They learned very little.
 Counts as 40%.
 * **F**: The student did no meaningful work or did not show up.
 Counts as 0%.